 PART 1: SELF

 As we all know, the lynchpin of our whole experience here comes down to the quality of connection and overall awareness we have with and about our own selves.
 A self is a complex and dichotomous thing so it's helpful to break it down into its various aspects.
-There are many ways to break down the facets of self so I have appropriated my favorite way below.
+There are many ways to break down the facets of self so I am using my favorite way below (Quadrinity model via the Hoffman Process).
 Based on this model, there are 4 main aspects of self that we must be able to distinguish between and ultimately balance and harmonize.
 The goal is to raise our awareness and learn to identify which aspect of self we're operating from and instead of reactively defaulting into our well worn patterns (Example: intellect running the show, body completely ignored, inner-child causing shit-storms when under stress, essential self: who's that?) we instead choose which facet of self we want to reference in response to whatever is happening in the moment.